Gassandrid/ewan.my/content/Notes/Biology/Photosynthesis.md

 Energy released by electron transfer reactions between photosystems (through ETC) used to form **Proton Gradient** across thylakoid membrane.

 Proton gradient used to make ATP via **ATP Synthase**.

+---

+## Similarties and DIfferences between Glycolosis and